Dan has been a licensed journey-level electrician for 17 years. He has extensive experience in most areas of the

-- From the attic side, remove the box from the rafter or joist it is nailed to, and replace with a new box designed for a ceiling fan.
+- From the attic side, remove the box from the rafter or joist it is nailed to, and replace it with a new box designed for a ceiling fan.

 - Push the wires back into the new box and connect them as they were, leaving the same wires that went to the light fixture free for use with the fan.

-- If access to the box is not possible through the attic, the box still needs replaced but it is a little more complex.
+- If access to the box is not possible through the attic, the box still needs to be replaced but it is a little more complex.
 The old box must still be removed by either breaking it apart with a screwdriver and hammer or prying it away from the ceiling joist, leaving any wires above the ceiling.
 Special boxes are available for mounting through a hole in the ceiling; they have expandable bars that will reach out to the joist on either side of the hole and by turning a nut on the bar will be pressed against and into the adjacent joists.

 - Alternatively, a joist can be located and a hole cut directly over the joist.
-A second type of specialty electrical box is available that will fit over the joist.
+There's a second type of specialty electrical box is available that will fit over the joist.

 - In either case, the wire is pushed into the new box.
 If the hole for the original lightbox is left open it needs to be right beside the new box, and a ceiling fan medallion that will cover the hole purchased and installed above the fan.

 How to Install the Ceiling Fan

 Although models vary, nearly all have some assembly required before the fan can be hung.
 Read and understand the instructions with your fan before proceeding.